yoxcu/HA-Raspberry-Pi-GPIO-Rotary/README.md

 ### HACS

-The recommend way to install `ha-rpi-gpio-rotary` is through [HACS](https://hacs.xyz/), by adding the repository url with category `integration`.
+The recommend way to install `ha-rpi-gpio-rotary` is through [HACS](https://hacs.xyz/), by adding this repository url with category `integration`.

 ### Manual installation